Variational Quantum Algorithms: Applications

-{\it Generative models.} The idea of training a parametrized quantum circuit for a QML implementation can also be applied for a generative model~\cite{du2020expressive,verdon2017quantum}, which is an unsupervised statistical learning task with the goal of learning a probability distribution that generates a given data set.
-Let $\{x^{(i)}\}_{i=1}^{D}$ be a data set sampled from a probability distribution $q(x)$.
-Here one learns $q(x)$ as the parametrized probability distribution $p_{\theta}(x) =|\langle x | U(\vec{\theta}) |\psi _0 \rangle |^2 $ obtained by applying $U(\vec{\theta})$ to an input state and measuring in the computational basis, i.e., this corresponds then to a quantum circuit Born machine~\cite{liu2018differentiable}.
+The idea of training a parameterized quantum circuit for a QML implementation can also be applied for a generative model~\cite{verdon2017quantum,benedetti2019generative,du2020expressive}, which is an unsupervised statistical learning task with the goal of learning a probability distribution that generates a given data set.
+Let $\{x^{(i)}\}_{i=1}^{D}$ be a data set of size $D$ sampled from a probability distribution $q(x)$.
+Here one learns $q(x)$ as the parameterized probability distribution $p_{\theta}(x) =|\langle x | U(\vec{\theta}) |\psi _0 \rangle |^2 $ obtained by applying $U(\vec{\theta})$ to an input state and measuring in the computational basis, that is, it corresponds then to a quantum circuit Born machine~\cite{benedetti2019generative}.
 In principle one wishes to minimize the difference between the two distributions.
 However, since $q(x)$ is not available, the cost function is defined by the negative log-likelihood $C(\vec{\theta})=- \frac{1}{D} \sum_{i} \log( p_{\theta}(x^{(i)}) )$.
-In Ref.~\cite{benedetti2019generative}, cat and coherent thermal states were generated experimentally in this way from specific classical data sets.
-In~\cite{liu2018differentiable}, an implicit generative model has been constructed by comparing the distance in the Gaussian kernel feature space.
-The representation power of the generative model has been investigated in~\cite{du2020expressive}.
+In Ref.~\cite{benedetti2019generative} a variational framework for training quantum circuit Born machines was introduced and demonstrated for both classical data, such as the bars-and-stripes data set, and for synthetic data sets related to the preparation of cat states and coherent thermal states.
+In Ref.~\cite{liu2018differentiable}, an implicit generative model has been constructed by comparing the distance in the Gaussian kernel feature space.
+The representation power of the generative model has been investigated in Ref.~\cite{du2020expressive}.
 Finally, it has been shown that quantum circuit Born machines can simulate the restricted Boltzmann machine and perform a sampling task that is hard for a classical computer~\cite{coyle2020born}.